crossbario/autobahn-js/doc/reference.rst

 .. js:attribute:: Session.realm

-   Returns the realm the session is attached to as an integer.
+   Returns the realm the session is attached to as a string.

 A read-only property that signals if the **session is open** and attached to a realm: